prabath/prabath.github.io/index.md

 ./rex.sh update
 ```

 Find the git repo(s), by the given name.
 You can do this, even without cloning all repos.
-The -j option will narrow down the search results for the given jar file name (without version)
+The -c option will narrow down the search results for the given component name (or jar file name without version)

 ```markdown
 ./rex.sh find org.wso2.carbon.identity.authenticator.mutualssl